viviRbi/vyNote/readme.md

 Faster | Requires entire OS to be loaded before starting more secure | less sercure complex usage mechanism | simplier to work with

+## Docker Daemon
+- Docker Daemon is a server
+- When you use docker run command to start up a container, your docker client will translate that command into http API call, sends it to docker daemon

 ## What is a Docker image?
 Container?
 ```